Collections/Customer Service Certificate

 10 Weeks to a New Career in Collections and Customer Service

-Created in partnership with ConServe – named by insideARM.com as one of the Best Places to Work in Collections – to prepare participants for a successful career in accounts receivable management and customer service.
+Created in partnership with ConServe – recognized by insideARM and Best Companies Group as One of the Best Call Centers to Work For – to prepare participants for a successful career in accounts receivable management and customer service.
+(120 hours)

 Our next session is March 9, 2015 to May 14, 2015 Monday through Thursday from 9 am to Noon.
 Please complete a registration form to be considered for the next class by January 30, 2015.
 Once we receive your form, our workforce development manager will contact you with details and next steps.
 To view our flyer and registration form, please see Helpful Resources in the upper right of this page.

 Class sessions will be held at WorkForce Academy – 1357 University Avenue, Rochester, NY 14607; about a mile west of the East Avenue Wegmans.

 Free onsite parking